-Believing that listening closely to customers' voices is the foundation for developing better products, Mazda has opened two channels for communication with customers: the Mazda Call Center and the Mazda Official Website.
-Inquiries, opinions and requests from customers are shared among relevant divisions of the Company to reflect them in product development, sales and customer services.
+Believing that listening closely to customers' voices is the foundation for developing better products, Mazda has opened two channels for communication with customers: the Mazda Call Center and the Mazda Official Website in Japan.
+Mazda not only responds to inquiries, opinions and requests from customers honestly, accurately and quickly, but also promotes information sharing among relevant divisions to reflect customer voices in product development, sales and customer service.*1

-To listen to inquiries and opinions, and consult with customers both within Japan and overseas
+To listen to inquiries and opinions, and consult with customers within Japan via the Internet

 Dealerships both in Japan and overseas are working to create a comfortable shop environment for customers.

-Mazda promotes Shop Cleanliness*1activities from the following three viewpoints:
+Mazda promotes Shop Cleanliness*2 activities from the following three viewpoints: